Mortgage Underwriting Letter of Explanation: Sample and Overview

-In fact, a request for an LOE is usually a good thing, because it means the underwriter is trying to document his way around a certain issue so he can clear the loan for funding.
-So you could think of it as moving one step closer to closing.
-The key is to deal with it in a timely manner.
+In fact, a request for an LOE is usually a good thing.
+It means the underwriter is trying to document their way around a certain issue in order to clear the loan for funding.

 For example: